brunowzz/brunowzz/README.md

 # 💫 About Me:
-- 🔭 I am currently working at WebSocial.<br>- 🌱 I am learning React.js.<br>- 👯 I am looking to collaborate on new projects.<br>- 📫 How to reach me: brunovbarreiras@gmail.com.
+- 🔭 I am currently working at SouJunior.<br>- 🌱 I work with Next.js, React.js.<br>- 👯 I am looking to collaborate on new projects.<br>- 📫 How to reach me: brunovbarreiras@gmail.com.

 ## 🌐 Socials: